neuefische/wd-flipped-classroom-curriculum/sessions/js-createelement/challenges-js-createelement.md

 Open this
 [CodeSandbox](https://codesandbox.io/s/github/neuefische/web-exercises/tree/feat/js-createelement/sessions/js-createelement/social-media-post?file=/js/index.js)

-This page shows an example for a social media post.
+This page shows an example of a social media post.
 Your task is to replicate the social media post with JavaScript.
 Use `document.createElement()` to generate all HTML elements.
 The `index.html` demonstrates the required HTML tags, structure and class names.

 Append the second social media post to the body.
-Don't forget to add the event listener to the button.
+Don't forget to add the event listener to the like button.

 ## Product teaser